HL7/uv-dx-pq/input/pagecontent/best_practices.md

 Assembling FHIR Bundles for other domains follows similar steps.

 ### References
-The following external resources may be of interest to readers and implementers of this guide.

 - Common Technical Document (CTD) structure:
   - International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH), *ICH Harmonised Tripartite Guideline: The Common Technical Document for the Registration of Pharmaceuticals for Human Use: Quality –M4Q(R1); Module 3: Quality* (12 September 2002) [https://database.ich.org/sites/default/files/M4Q_R1_Guideline.pdf](https://database.ich.org/sites/default/files/M4Q_R1_Guideline.pdf)